lanwenzhang/lanwenzhang/README.md

 ## 🤸‍♂️ Lanwen Zhang

 Self-motivated engineer transitioning from ICT to the 3D graphics industry.
 Skilled in graphics APIs, real-time rendering, and game engines.
-Passionate about visualization software development and game development.
+Passionate about 3D software development.

 </details>